zvada/technology/docs/software/markdown-migration.md

 Where `<TWIKI FILE>` is the path to initial document in raw TWiki and `<MARKDOWN FILE>` is the path to the resulting document in GitHub Markdown.

 !!! note
     If you don't see output from the above command quickly, it means that Pandoc is having an issue with a specific section of the document.
-Find the offending section via binary search, temporarily remove the section, convert the document with Pandoc, and manually convert the offending section.
+Stop the command (or docker container), find and temporarily remove the offending section, convert the remainder of the document with Pandoc, and manually convert the offending section.

 ### Using docker ###